Skip to main content

 • No. People of all faiths and of no faith are welcome.

-• Students in the part-time program are considered BYU students and must agree to live the Honor Code.
+• Yes, students in the part-time program are considered BYU students and must agree to live the Honor Code.

 If you are a member of the LDS Church, you need to be interviewed by your bishop and stake president through the BYU endorsement system.